FionaDL/fit_challenge/README.md

 # README

 FIT CHALLENGE
-This Application is built in rails, and is the a portfolio project for The Flatiron School Javascript/Rails project.
+This Application is built in rails, and is a portfolio project for The Flatiron School Javascript/Rails project.
 This app allows users to create fitness challenges for themselves.
 Users can create as many challenges as they want, and set time limits for completing a challenge.
 Each challenge can have workouts added to the challenge so that the user will be able to keep track of challenge completion.

 Setting Up
 1. Clone